State Opening of Parliament: Openings in the absence of the monarch

-Since 1901 the monarch has opened Parliament in person on all but six occasions.
+Since 1901, the monarch has opened Parliament in person on all but six occasions.
 In 1929 and 1935 King George V was too ill to attend; in 1951 King George VI was too ill to attend; in 1959 and 1963 Queen Elizabeth II was pregnant and did not attend.
 In each of these years Lords Commissioners were appointed to preside over the opening, with the speech being read by the Presiding Commissioner (namely the Lord Chancellor).
 The speech was prefaced with the words:

-"My Lords and Members of the House of Commons, We are commanded to deliver to you His/Her Majesty’s Speech in His/Her Majesty’s own words".
+"My Lords and Members of the House of Commons, We are commanded to deliver to you His/Her Majesty’s Speech in His/Her Majesty's own words".

-In 2022, when the Queen was absent on the day due to 'episodic mobility problems', the heir-apparent to the throne and his elder son (the Prince of Wales and the Duke of Cambridge) were appointed to open Parliament as Counsellors of State, with the Prince of Wales reading the speech from the consort's throne on this occasion.
+In 2022, when the Queen was absent on the day at short notice due to "episodic mobility problems", the heir-apparent to the throne and the heir's eldest son (the then Prince of Wales, now Charles III, and the Duke of Cambridge, now Prince of Wales) were appointed under the authority of section 6 of the Regency Act 1937 to open Parliament as Counsellors of State, with the then-Prince of Wales reading the speech from the consort's throne on this occasion.

-"Dressed down" State Openings
+Reduced ceremonial

-On certain occasions through history, some ceremonial aspects of the State Opening have been scaled back for specific reasons (including plague in 1593, threats of assassination in 1679, and war in 1939-1945).
+On certain other occasions through history, ceremonial aspects of the State Opening have been scaled back for specific reasons (including plague in 1593, threats of assassination in 1679 and wartime restrictions in place from 1917–1919 and 1939–1948).

-On three occasions in the reign of Queen Elizabeth II (in March 1974, June 2017 and December 2019), the State Opening has been conducted in a "dressed-down" manner, due to the snap general elections held in those years.
-On these occasions the Queen attended in day dress, rather than the traditional ceremonial robes of state; the Imperial State Crown was carried in front of the Queen, rather than worn; inside the Palace, there were reduced numbers in the procession; and outside, motor cars were used in place of horse-drawn carriages, no military escort accompanied them.
+On three occasions in the reign of Queen Elizabeth II (namely March 1974, June 2017 and December 2019) the State Opening was conducted in a "dressed-down" manner, due to the snap general elections held in those years.
+On these occasions the Queen attended in day dress, rather than the traditional ceremonial robes of state, and the Imperial State Crown was carried in front of the Queen rather than worn.
+Inside the Palace, there were reduced numbers in the procession, and outside motor cars were used in place of horse-drawn carriages (and no military escort accompanied them).
 Otherwise, the ceremony remained largely the same.

-In 2021, the ceremony was also scaled down due to the COVID-19 pandemic.
-The Queen arrived by car at Westminster, and seating was restricted – 74 were allowed in the Lords Chamber, whilst 34 further MPs and peers were able to participate from the gallery.
-The Queen also attended in day dress.
+In 2021, the ceremony was scaled down due to the COVID-19 pandemic.
+The Queen wore day dress and arrived by car at Westminster, where seating was restricted: 74 were allowed in the Lords Chamber, whilst 34 further MPs and peers were able to participate from the gallery.
 To prevent the spread of the virus, mask-wearing and testing was enforced, and the Lord Chancellor did not directly pass the speech to the Queen, but placed it on a table next to the throne.

-The State Opening in May 2022 also took place with reduced ceremonial, due to the Queen suffering 'episodic mobility problems' (which eventually led to her being absent on the day).
+The State Opening in May 2022 was also scheduled to take place with reduced ceremonial, due to the Queen suffering "episodic mobility problems" (which eventually led to her being absent on the day).